iotaledger/identity.rs/documentation/docs/specs/revocation_bitmap_2022.md

 ### Compression

-Knowing that messages published to the Tangle cannot exceed [32 KiB](https://github.com/iotaledger/tips/blob/main/tips/TIP-0006/tip-0006.md#message-validation) in size and that the greater the message the more it will cost, the use of compression was assessed.
+Considering that messages published to the Tangle cannot exceed [32 KiB](https://github.com/iotaledger/tips/blob/main/tips/TIP-0006/tip-0006.md#message-validation) in size, and that larger messages have increased requirements, the use of compression was assessed.

-Although the difference in overall size for the compressed DID document is not significant when adding a compressed bitmap, the size of the decompressed document increases significantly when the bitmap is not compressed.
-Taking into account that the computational effort to compress and decompress the revocation bitmap would be a cost that only verifiers have to deal with, and that every other user would benefit from a lower memory footprint, we opted for compressing the revocation bitmap.

-### Privacy Considerations

-Because the revocation bitmap is embedded in the DID document, and thus available without contacting the issuer directly, the issuer cannot correlate how a holder uses their credential.
-Because of that, it is not necessary for the bitmap to have a minimum size.
+ZLIB [[RFC 1950](https://datatracker.ietf.org/doc/html/rfc1950)] was chosen for having a free and open source software licence and being one of the most widely used compression schemes, which enhances the accessibility of this specification.
+Some other assessed algorithms had only marginally better compression ratios but far fewer existing implementations in different programming languages.

 ### Compressed Bitstring vs. Roaring Bitmap

 Because of their space efficiency, a roaring bitmap is preferred for representing a bitmap in-memory.
 To avoid the dependency on roaring bitmap, we considered to use a compressed bitstring as the serialization format.
 However, serialization of such a bitstring is 2-3x slower compared to roaring's serialization format, which becomes an issue on resource-constrained devices (e.g. smartphones) or in web browsers.

+### Comparison to `RevocationList2020`

+The [RevocationList2020 specification](https://w3c-ccg.github.io/vc-status-rl-2020/) describes a revocation mechanism using a verifiable credential that contains a bitmap, similar to the `RevocationBitmap2022` approach.
+The credential is hosted outside of the DID document and the verifier thus needs to fetch it from an external resource, likely one controlled by the issuer.
+This has privacy implications as the issuer can track where a fetch request for the credential came from and infering who the credential was verified by and for what purpose.
+The issuer can also potentially infer which credential was checked.
+Because `RevocationBitmap2022` is embedded in the DID document, which can be obtained without the issuer's knowledge, this approach does not suffer from those shortcomings.
+See also the [privacy considerations](#privacy-considerations).

+A downside of embedding the revocation list in the DID document is that storage in a distributed ledger (DLT) is usually more expensive than storage outside of it.
+The DLT might also impose message size limitations, capping the total number of revocations that can be done (see also [compression](#compression)).

+### Privacy Considerations

+Because the revocation bitmap is embedded in the DID document, and thus available without contacting the issuer directly, the issuer cannot correlate how a holder uses their credential.
+Because of that, it is not necessary for the bitmap to have a minimum size.

+An observer finding a service of type `RevocationBitmap2022` in a DID document can infer that this DID belongs to an issuer.
+However, DIDs of issuers tend to be publicly known, in contrast to DIDs of other entities, so this is unlikely to present an issue.
+External observers can monitor the frequency of revocations and potentially the total number of issued credentials, depending on how the issuer assigns credential indices (e.g. starting from 0 and incrementing the index for each issued credential).